19th October 2023

-In our first official agriculture case, we are taking legal action against Italian authorities.
+We’ve won our first official agriculture case, in which we took legal action against Italian authorities.

 Lake Vico is a protected nature site and a source of drinking water for local cities.
 Legend has it that the Greek hero Hercules thrust his club into the ground to create the lake and the wooded basin in which it sits.

 The area, rich in biodiversity, consists of many protected areas, parks and natural reserves.
 Its habitats and species are so important that Lake Vico is classified as a Natura 2000 site – a network of areas protected by the EU.

 However, despite its idyllic appearance, the lake’s water is far from heavenly.
 It’s being wrecked by catastrophic pollution from intensive hazelnut farming in the Lazio region.

 Intensive hazelnut farming has been occurring in the area around Lake Vico for the past 50 years and has replaced the diverse crops that used to be grown in the region.
 This type of farming prioritises maximum productivity, which means fertilisers and pesticides are used in abundance to guarantee the largest amounts of hazelnuts are cultivated each year.

 Ferrero Group (known for manufacturing chocolate and confectionery products such as Nutella) has heavily invested in the region to boost productivity and become the main third-party purchaser.

 Intensive hazelnut farming in the surrounding region now covers more than 21,700 hectares and has led to a dangerous quantity of fertilisers entering the lake.

 The continuous build-up of these fertilisers has created toxic conditions in Lake Vico, harming and killing off nature and wildlife and making the water – normally used for public consumption – undrinkable.